phaneesh707/Expense-tracker/README.md

-**Project Description**
+**Expense Tracker Project for CMPE172**
+Group members: Hieu Hoang, Amy Lan-Anh Phan, Dongyoung Kim

+**Description**

-Expense is an application that helps people keep track of their expenses.
+Expense tracker is an application that helps people keep track of their expenses.
 It is a 3-tier architecture application that uses React as its presentation tier, Java and Spring boot for its application tier, and Amazon RDS as its data tier.

 **Requirements to run application on localhost**